-NEW YORK, March 7, 2016 /PRNewswire/ -- March of Dimes Greater New York Market announced today that two-time Super Bowl MVP, Eli Manning, will serve as the 2016 Celebrity Chairman for March for Babies in New York City.
-The event is March of Dimes largest annual fundraising event.
+NEW YORK, March 23, 2018 /PRNewswire/ -- March of Dimes Greater New York Market announced today that two-time Super Bowl MVP, Eli Manning, will serve as the 2018 Celebrity Chairman for March for Babies in New York City.
+The event is March of Dimes' largest annual fundraising event.

-"I am excited to be joining this great event and supporting the important work March of Dimes is doing to improve the health of children," said Manning, who has served as Celebrity Chair of the NYC event for the past nine years.
+"I am excited to be joining this great event and supporting the important work March of Dimes is doing to help give every baby the best possible start," said Manning, who has served as Celebrity Chair of the event for the past ten years.
 "March for Babies gives everyone in our community the chance to raise awareness and funds to help in the fight for healthy moms and strong babies."

-Manning will be joined by thousands of New Yorkers on Sunday, April 24.
-The Manhattan walk is 3.5 miles; starting at the Lincoln Center Area and finishing at 26th St. and Lexington Ave.
+Manning will be joined by thousands of New Yorkers on Sunday, April 29.
+The 3-mile walk starts at the Lincoln Center Area and finishes at 26th St. and Lexington Ave.
 Participants will get to meet Nickelodeon® PAW Patrol's Marshall and Skye, Nella the Princess Knight, and an introduction to the brand's new Canticos characters.
-Registration opens at 8:30 a.m. and the walk steps off at 10 a.m.
+Registration opens at 8:30 A.M. and the walk steps off at 10 A.M.
 For more information and to register, visit marchforbabies.org or call 212.353.8353.
 March for Babies 2018 is expected to raise $1.5 million.

-March for Babies Presenting Sponsor is Cravath, Swaine & Moore LLP.
-Major sponsors include Toyota and Viacom.
+March for Babies New York City is sponsored by Cravath, Swaine & Moore LLP, Nickelodeon® and Toyota.
 Media partners are CBS2, WLNY10/55, WCBS Newsradio 880, fresh 102.7, CBS FM 101.1, and WFAN Sports Radio.
-National March for Babies sponsors include Kmart, Famous Footwear, Macy's, Cigna, United Airlines, and Mission Pharmacal.
+March for Babies is sponsored nationally by Kmart, Famous Footwear, Macy's, HCA, Cigna, Pampers and regional sponsor Publix Super Markets, Inc.

 SOURCE March of Dimes